-- Class is not a venue in which newspapers are read, assignments from other classes are done, conversational skills developed, electronic games played, blogs read, or emails sent.
-Cell phones must be turned off in class or put on "STUN OWNER".
-If a cell phone rings during class, a skyhook will descend and whisk away the offender, invariably embarrassing the offender.
-Mobile phones and other electronic devices of all varieties will be stored in back packs, purses, briefcases, and pockets during class to avert texting, surfing the web, etc. Texting during class is disrespectful and possible cause for a grade penalty. - Laptops and iPads (and related devices) also fall under the "no use" rule, as they create "cones of distraction" that work against the interests of students seriously trying to engage the course material.
-The University of Chicago and many other institutions of higher education now block internet access in all classrooms because materials displayed on screen are distracting or offensive to neighbors.
-There is an additional negative- laptop use encourages a disengaged, stenographic approach to note-taking rather than one that uses reflection and summaries.
+- Cell phones must be turned off in class.
+If a cell phone rings during class, a skyhook will descend and whisk away the offender, invariably an embarrassing event.
+Mobile phones and other electronic devices of all varieties will be stored in back packs, purses, briefcases, and pockets during class.
+Texting or using a smart phone during class is disrespectful will result in a meeting with the instructor. - Laptops and iPads (and related devices) also fall under the "no use" rule, as they create "cones of distraction" that work against the interests of students seriously trying to engage the course material because displays on screen are distracting or offensive to neighbors.
+There is an additional negative-laptop use encourages a disengaged, stenographic approach to note-taking rather than one that uses reflection and summaries.
 Laptops and iPads will only be used during class meetings if a student suffers from a disability that requires laptop use; in such a case, the student should consult with the instructor during the first week of class for permission or bring a certification of use from the Dean of Students Office. - Emails to the instructor should follow conventional letter salutations (e.g., Dear Professor, Hello, Hi, etc.) and endings (e.g., Thanks, Sincerely, etc.) with your name written.
 You are NOT sending a text message when you communicate with an instructor.